The campus esports revolution is taking off and if you don’t get on board now, you’ll be left in the dust.

 Gaming videos have dominated YouTube for years, and now esports are even finding a home on ESPN.
-We launched our competitive esports team at Drew University in Spring 2017 and are now starting to take our team outside our gates to challenge other colleges.
+We launched our competitive esports team at Drew University in Spring 2017 and are now taking our team outside our gates to challenge other colleges.
 Our first event had over 80 attendees – some were there to play – others just to watch.

-- Find students.
 If your campus has a gaming club, this is a great place to start and/or you can send a simple survey and email to your students.
 This might gather a group of voracious students who were just waiting for an esports opportunity to present itself.

 The most popular of these for competitive collegiate eSports is League of Legends.
 If these words look like Greek to you and your team, lean on your student body for help in explaining rules and managing competitions.
 At your first meeting, introduce the idea of competing against other schools and needing student leaders who can step up and help manage the operation of the team.
 Hopefully someone will emerge who can help the team – and you.

-- Play!
 Organize a tournament like you would any other campus recreation competition: allot a few hours of time for the tournament, provide food and drink to fuel your competitors, and make sure you collect the names, emails and usernames of your competitors for future competitions.
 If you find like we did that League of Legends is the most popular game on your campus, you should have your student leaders help identify the top players through your tournaments.

-Putting together an eSports team really isn’t so different from putting together any other traditional sports team.
+Putting together an esports team really isn’t so different from putting together any other traditional sports team.
 And the skills your students will learn through participating in these teams are the same as well: leadership, communication, perseverance and determination.